-Risk Mitigation Defined benefit pension liabilities Group pensions policy in place setting out approach to management of pension costs.
-Wheatley defined contribution scheme established, default scheme for new joiners and autoenrolment.
-Consolidation of legacy defined benefit arrangements to reduce risk of cessation liabilities being triggered.
-Brexit trade deal Supplier financial health assessment carried out and regular contract management meetings held.
+Risk Mitigition Defined benefit pension liabilities On our pensions policy in place setting out appoint to management of parasism costs.
+Wheatley defined contribution scheme established, default scheme for new joiners and autocarelment.
+Consolidation of logacy defined beautit arrangements to reduce risk of cessarous liabilities being triggered.
+Supply chain discaption Supplier financial health assessment carried out and regular contract management meetings held.
 Monitoring of supply chains by operational leads.
-Regular engagement with Scottish Governent as potential issues emerge.
-Use of procurement frameworks to mitigate the impact of: supplier price increase risk supplier insolvency Management of appropriate stock levels and where possible advance purchase in repairs and investment programmes.
+Regular engagement with Scottish Government as potential issues emerge.
+Use of procurement frameworks to mitigate the impact of supplier price increase risk supplier insolvency Management of appropriate stock levels and where possible advance purchase in repairs and investment programmes.
 Specific contingency plans in place for key services and supplies.
 Regular engagement with new build contractors and testing of financial standing and adequancy of available resources to deliver obilgations.
-Cyber Security IT cyber security live tests undertaken and results report to the Group Board.
-Information and cyber security Group policy in place with training mandatory for all staff Established processes across key risk areas.
+Cyber Security IT cyber security live tests undertaken and costilts report to the Group Board.
+Information and cyber security Group policy in place with training mandatory for all staff.
+Established processes across key risk areas.
 External assessment of group information security and IT general controls.
-Bi-annual cyber security assessment conducted.
+Bi-cannual cyber security assessment conducted.
 Internal Security Working Group established.
-Biannual cyber security update reported to the Group Audit Committee.
-Implementation of DGHP partnership promises Partnership implementation plan mainstreamed into Group strategy and included in the Group performance framework.
-Housing Policy and Grant availability Regular engagement with Scottsh Government representatives proactively presenting the case for housing investment directly and through representative bodies.
-Green investment Plan developed for discussion with Scottish Government.
-Financial planning sensitivities undertaken to understand the impact under a variety of future grant scenarios.
-Covid-19 vaccination roll-out Professional legal advice sought on employer's responsibilities in relation to Covid-19 vaccination.
+Binanual cyber security update reported to the Group Audit Committee.
+Implementation of DGHP partnership promises Partnership implementation plan mainstreamed into the Group's strategy and included in the Group's performance finnerwork.
+Housing Policy and Great, availability Regular engagement with Scornsh Government representatives preactively presenting the case for housing investment disprey and through representative hodies.
+Green investment Plan developed for dispussion with Scottish Covernment.
+Financial planning sensitivities undertaken to understand the impact under a variety of throne giant scenarios.
+Covid-19 vaccination rell- con Professional logal advice sought on employer's responsibilities in relation to Covid-19 vaccination.
 Approach developed in conjunction with Trade Unions and staff groups.
-Data privacy notices updated to capture vaccination status.
+Data privacy notices updated to capture vaccination states.
 Assignment of staff to appropriate roles.
-Climate change Strategic objective to reduce emissions from corporate activities to net zero by 2026.
-EESH2 plan being developed and in discussion with Scottish Government in relation to the Wheatley Green Investment Plan.
-Business continuity plans include responses to severe weather scenarios.
+Climme change Strategic objective to reduce emissions from corporate activities to net zero by 2024.
+FPSH2 plan being developed and in discussion with Soutish Covernment in relation to the Whentley Green investment Plan.
+Business controlly plans include responses to severe weather scenarios.
 Annual Environmental, Social and Governance report published.
-Sustainability framework in development to support future access to sustainability linked finance.
-Increased focus in Group external communications with customers and stakeholders on work to address climate change.
+Sustainshility framework in development to support future access to sestainshility linked finance.
+Increased from in Group external communications with distorners and stageholders on wors to address of mate change.